ahemadkhan/Basic-Distribution-Package/README.md

 pyplot library.

 ## Data:
-The should be read from a .txt file.
+Data should be read from a .txt file.
 And each entry should be in different line.